BlueSky vs Twitter (X): Similarities & Shared Features Explained

 Posting and Engagement (Likes, Replies, Reposts)

 Once your profile is set up, posting updates and engaging with others works much the same way.
-You type a message—called a “post” on BlueSky and a “tweet” on Twitter (now called posts on X) —then share it with your followers.
+You type a message—called a “post” on BlueSky and on X (Twitter) —then share it with your followers.
 Both support:

 • Text posts: Share thoughts, news, or questions.